 An outflow boundary is a meteorological term that refers to the boundary between two air masses created by a thunderstorm’s downdraft.
 If you’ve ever stood outside during a thunderstorm and felt the cool rush of air preceding a storm, you’ve experienced an outflow boundary.

-Outflow boundaries aren’t only responsible for those gusts of wind but can also be the trigger for new storms, especially when the outflow boundaries of other storms collide against each other.
+Outflow boundaries aren’t only responsible for those gusts of wind and can trigger new storms, especially when the outflow boundaries of other storms collide.

 More from Our Weather Glossary